Webhooks

 Security

-In order to ensure that the request coming in to the webhook URL is from Herald, we have included [.h-code]x-herald-signature[.h-code] as a header in the [.h-code]POST[.h-code] request.
-The value of this header is a SHA-256 hash of the secret key provided to the platform concatenated with the stringified version of the request body.
+In order to ensure that the [.h-code]POST[.h-code] request coming in to the webhook endpoint is from Herald, we have included [.h-code]x-herald-signature[.h-code] as a header in the [.h-code]POST[.h-code] request.
+The value of this header is a SHA-256 hash of the secret key provided to you concatenated with the stringified version of the request body.
 This ensures that the secret key is correct as well as ensure the content of the request has not been modified.

 To verify this signature, the server consuming the webhook will need to concatenate the secret key with the stringified version of the request body and generate the SHA-256 hash.
 An authenticated request will meet the requirement that the [.h-code]x-herald-signature[.h-code] and the generated SHA-256 hash are equal.